steeve-sunny/WorldCup2022-Stats-Python/README.md

-World Cup 2022 Stats
+World Cup 2022 Stats:
 A Python project that fetches live World Cup 2022 data from a public API and lets you query goal scorers, individual player stats, and the tournament's top scorer.

-What It Does
+What It Does:
 - Fetches all World Cup 2022 match data from a public JSON API
 - Parses every match and extracts goal scorer information
 - Stores each player's goal tally in a dictionary